Reno 101 / By Carol Wang / May 23, 2017

 If one painter provides a $5,000 bid for a project while another painter bids $3,000, most of the difference will be in the amount of prep.
 The higher bid will probably involve carefully “raking” the walls (a process that involves darkening the room and using a small spotlight to highlight problem spots), systematically repairing all the spots, applying and sanding down compound, and then a thorough cleaning of all the surfaces to ensure maximum paint adhesion.
 The lower bid will likely skip over some of these steps to reduce labor hours.

 Unsurprisingly, detail work takes a lot of prep.
-Taping and prep steps double as soon as you introduce a line of moulding in a contrasting color, and trim details are critical focal points so your design choices and architectural details will come into play in determining project timeline and cost.
+Taping and prep steps double as soon as you introduce a line of molding in a contrasting color, and trim details are critical focal points so your design choices and architectural details will come into play in determining project timeline and cost.

 Many renovators have also wondered about skim-coating, a particularly time-intensive (and thus costly) aspect of prep work.
 Skim-coating is a process in which you smooth out the wall by rolling thinned-out, all-purpose joint compound (“mud”) on the walls, and then immediately smooth it out with a knife edge.
 Because the mud dries quickly, it can only be applied in small patches.
 And each layer is thin, so it may require multiple layers to even out very bumpy or textured walls.
 Although it sounds relatively simple, it requires skill and experience to do well.
 As a result, skim-coating is billed separately, and at a higher rate (roughly $10 to $20 more expensive than painting by the hour), and will also take more time than the painting itself.
 That combination of a higher hourly rate and more time needed for skim-coating can easily double the cost of the project.